neutrons/reflectivity_ui/README.md

 - Allow for direct beam data to be a workspace instead of just a run number.
 - Add InputNormalizationWorkspace as input to MagnetismReflectometerReduction
 - Fixed saving/loading of peak ranges
+- Add option to cut the first N and last M points -> Needs to be saved properly to file

 ## QUESTION: should we use the same ranges for all cross-sections?
 Probably.